6 Things To Remember About Writing Dialogue

 “I'm sorry, I'm not interested,” said Padget, holding up his hands.
 “It sounds too much like hard work.
 Games like that are best left for the Skavs.
 Perhaps if I had one of my servo-bots with me, it could carry me.”

-Aside from trying to get a laugh out of how the English language might sound to an alien (Padget), I've also used the comedic language to give the reader the image of a giant robot playing football.
+Aside from trying to get a laugh out of how the English language might sound to an alien (Padget), I've also used comedic language to give the reader the image of a giant robot playing football.
 It's not Nobel Prize winning stuff for sure but I think my target audience will love it.

 5. Interruptions